How fast can protons decay?: Discussion

 As a phenomenological possibility, it could be tempting to identify the state $\psi_R$ as a massive Majorana ``right-handed" neutrino \cite{Davoudiasl:2014gfa,Helo:2018bgb}.
 In that case, the modulation of $m_\psi$ may be correlated with changes in the SM neutrino masses across space or time, through a seesaw mechanism.
 This could lead to a scenario with interesting implications, but we do not investigate it further here.

 We may use the results of Ref.~\cite{Davoudiasl:2014gfa} for the interaction (\ref{dim6}), derived using a chiral perturbation formalism \cite{Claudson:1981gh}, to estimate the size of $M$ for a given proton lifetime set by $p\to \pi^+ \psi$.
 If $\psi$ is relatively light, we may expect a lifetime of $\sim 6\times 10^{31}$~yr for $M=10^{15}$~GeV \cite{Davoudiasl:2014gfa}, with the lifetime scaling as $M^4$.
 Assuming a lifetime of $\sim 10^{20}$~yr, not far above the bounds derived here, we would then find $M\sim 10^{12}$~GeV, which is far below the typical GUT scales $\gsim 10^{15}$~GeV.
+We also note that in a GUT model, a time or spatial variation in the proton decay could also correlate the time variation of other fundamental parameters such as $\alpha$, see e.g.~\cite{Calmet:2001nu,Langacker:2001td,Dent:2001ga,Olive:2002tz,Wetterich:2002ic,Dine:2002ir,Calmet:2002ja,Flambaum:2002de,Fritzsch:2003wf}.

 We have not assumed any other interactions for $\psi$ with the SM.
 However, it could possibly have couplings that do not lead to nucleon decay.
 Given that we would typically expect a light $\psi$ in our scenario, one could possibly entertain the idea that this state may be accessible in low energy experiments that probe the GeV scale.
 However, we do not elaborate further on this possibility here.